-Alternatively, the Water-cooled lighting system uses a reservoir, water pump, and in some cases, a chiller, to cool down the lamp bulb.
-It is known to be more effective than an air-cooled mechanism and at the same time, it reduces the need for air conditioning too.
+Alternatively, the Water-cooled lighting system uses a reservoir or water pump.
+In some cases, it uses a chiller to cool down the lamp bulb.
+It’s known to be more effective than an air-cooled mechanism.
+At the same time, it reduces the need for air conditioning too.

 Another type of lighting used nowadays is the Light Emitting Diode or LED bulbs.
 This variety is least likely to emit heat, that is why it is great to use during the hot summer days.
-However, it may also come as a disadvantage during the winter season since it is not capable of producing enough heat to help warm the room.
+But, it may also come as a disadvantage during the winter season.
+Since it is not capable of producing enough heat to help warm the room.

 - Lighting Schedule

 Apart from choosing the appropriate type of light bulb, it is also necessary to strategically plan out its usage depending on the time of the day.
 So let’s say for example, during the vegetative stage, the plant requires at least 18 hours of light exposure.
-Given the condition, you can opt to light it from the very start of the day, then turn down the lighting for a duration of 6 hours during the midday wherein the environmental temperature is at its hottest.
+Given the condition, you can opt to light it from the very start of the day.
+You can then turn down the lighting for 6 hours during the midday wherein the temperature is at its hottest.
 Thereafter, resume the lighting once again to complete the number of hours required.

-Setting the timer to shut off the lights at the warmest part of the day helps to eliminate additional heat into the room while still maintaining the desired level of temperature.
-Hence, subsequently requiring less effort and energy to cool down space.
+Setting the timer to shut off the lights at the warmest part of the day helps to cut extra heat into the room.
+Yet, still maintaining the desired level of temperature.
+Hence, it’s only requiring less effort and energy to cool down space.
 Furthermore, it also gives growers the chance to boost their savings.

 - Light Movers

-We have already established that lighting is essential in the growth of the plants however it also contributes heat.
-Hence, using light movers allow the growers to spread the heat more uniformly across the area.
-In that way, it prevents the formation of hotspots, more so extend the distribution of light even to the usually shaded parts of the room.
+We have already established that lighting is essential in the growth of the plants.
+It also contributes to heat.
+Hence, using light movers allow the growers to spread an even heat across the area.
+In that way, it prevents the formation of hotspots.
+It will also extend the distribution of light even to the usually shaded parts of the room.

 - Room Insulation

-Installing a foam insulation in your grow room helps to keep the space cool by acting as a barrier to prevent the outdoor heat from penetrating inside.
-This is particularly advantageous if the room or tent is widely exposed to sunlight or with minimal shade only surrounding the vicinity.
+Installing foam insulation is another way on how to efficiently cool a grow room.
+It acts as a barrier to prevent the outdoor heat from penetrating inside.
+This is particularly helpful if the room or tent is widely exposed to sunlight.
+Or, even with minimal shade only surrounding the vicinity.

 - Cooling Humidifiers

-With proper usage, the cooling humidifier is a helpful tool to keep the temperature cool and simultaneously provide moisture to plants.
+With proper usage, the cooling humidifier is a helpful tool to keep the temperature cool.
+This TaoTronics Cool Mist Humidifier is one of the best-sellers.
+It’s also very important in providing moisture to plants.
 It works by spraying fine mists of water sourced out from a designated tank.
-When using this device, however, you must always monitor the level of relative humidity since too much moisture can also have an adverse effect on the health of the plants.
+When using this device, you must always check the level of relative humidity.
+Too much moisture can also have an adverse effect on the health of the plants.

 - Reservoir Placement & Chillers

 Naturally, soil provides the cultivars better protection against temperature fluctuations.
-Hence, in the case of the plants cultivated above the ground, they are inevitably more vulnerable to overheating of roots.
-To avoid that from happening, it is highly advisable to position your reservoir in a cool location to prevent the contents from warming.
+Plants cultivated above the ground are more vulnerable to overheating of roots.
+To avoid that from happening, it is advisable to position your reservoir in a cool location.
+This will prevent the contents from warming.

-If moving the placement of your reservoir least likely possible or inconvenient, then putting a bottle of frozen water in the nutrient tank can be an excellent quick fix.
-However, for a more stable and consistent solution, it is best to invest in a reservoir chiller instead.
-This will ensure that the nutrient solution is at its favorable temperature to effectively keep the plants cool and inhibit the growth of harmful bacteria, molds, and mildew.
+Moving the placement of your reservoir is least likely possible or inconvenient.
+You can then try putting a bottle of frozen water in the nutrient tank can be an excellent quick fix.
+But, for a more stable and consistent solution, it is best to invest in a reservoir chiller instead.
+This will ensure that the nutrient solution is at its favorable temperature.
+Also, to keep the plants cool and inhibit the growth of harmful bacteria, molds, and mildew.

 - Smart Pots

-Smart pots primarily are plant containers made out of heavy-duty fabric that provides the roots with better aeration and drainage.
-Since the pot allows air to flow through, the risk of overheating is efficiently minimized resulting in an enhanced health and growth of the cultivars.
+Smart pots are plant containers made out of heavy-duty fabric.
+They provide the roots with better aeration and drainage.
+Since the pot allows air to flow through, the risk of overheating gets minimized.
+Thus, it will result in enhancing the health and growth of the cultivars.

-On a side note, placing the plants in smart pots is simply not enough.
-It is also equally important to consider the appropriate quantity of pots the grow room can accommodate.
+On a side note, placing the plants in smart pots may not be enough.
+It is important to consider the appropriate quantity of pots that the grow room can accommodate.
 Overcrowding is one common mistake that contributes to untoward warming of the space.

 Read Also: Easy DIY Carbon Filter for A Grow Room

-The tips shared above are just a few of the basic solutions commonly available to facilitate the cooling of your grow room.
-Not only will this promote better health for your plants but it can also conceivably increase your total yield.
-They are simple and mostly inexpensive to implement thus it is worthwhile to give each one a try.
+The tips shared above are only a few of the basic solutions on how to efficiently cool a grow room.
+Not only will this promote better health for your plants but it can also increase your total yield.
+They are simple and very inexpensive to install.
+Thus, it is worthwhile to give each one a try.